CurtCalledBurt/CurtCalledBurt.github.io/_posts/2019-10-24-Predicting-ratings-on-a-boardgame.md

 So the most common average rating is 0, and the most common number of raters is 0.

 Going into this in a more exact fashion we see that the total number of games with a 0 average rating is 24361.
-We then count up the number of games with no ratings at all and how many do we find?
-24361.
+We then count up the number of games with no ratings at all how many do we find?
+Also 24361.

 Well isn't that suspicious!
 Why are these numbers EXACTLY the same?
 Because the average rating of a game that has no ratings at all defaults to 0!